 - A. Performance-Based Criteria: DBH shall evaluate Contractor on process and outcomes criteria related to program and operational measures indicative of quality mental health services.
 These criteria are consistent with DBH's Systemwide Performance Outcomes Framework. - 1.
-The process-based criteria which shall be achieved are as follows with exceptions are to be negotiated between Contractor and DBH:
+The process-based criteria which shall be achieved are as follows: